IviFoundation/IviDrivers/IviDriverCore/1.0/Spec/IviDriverCore.md

 - Drivers shall verify conformance by following the rules in this section.

-- Drivers shall conform to any additional rules in any language-specific IVI Driver specification with which they cite compliance.
+- Drivers shall conform to an IVI language-specific IVI Driver specification.
 Language-specific IVI specifications include IVI Generation 2014 specifications.

 > **Observation:**
 > > This specification contains a subset of the requirements in IVI Generation 2014, therefore drivers that comply with those specifications also comply with this specification.

-Drivers that satisfy these requirements are IVI Core drivers and may be referred to as such.
+>

+> **Observation:**
+> > Developers that want to support a language that does not have an IVI language-specific IVI Driver specification are encouraged to submit draft language-specific specifications to the IVI Foundation.

 ### Driver Verification